27+ Special Things to Do in Sevierville, TN: Hometown of Dolly Parton

 RainForest Adventures Discovery Zoo focuses on education about animals in the rainforest.
 They are a family-owned operation and have been in business since the early 2000s.
 The zoo is beautifully structured with a huge gift shop that you’ll see when you first walk in.
 Once you get your tickets, you’ll head for the exhibits.

 The Zoo also has a petting area for sheep and goats.
 You can feed them for a small cost.
 My kids loved getting to feed the cute and feisty goats.
-Plus, there were baby goats so that made me happy!
-My kids are 12 and 8 and really enjoyed this zoo.
+Plus, there were baby goats so that made me happy.

 109 Nascar Dr, Sevierville, TN